gargsaar/singlepage_website_ni/_posts/2020-05-07-dear-github-and-jekyll-thank-you.markdown

 **DEPLOY** THE SITE IN NETLIFY

-There are many [options for deploying the Jekyll site](https://jekyllrb.com/docs/deployment/third-party/) and I just chose to go with Netlify.
-To be honest, deployment was a bit tricky to understand at first, but once I got a hang, it was smooth.
-I created an account at [Netlify.com](https://www.netlify.com/), and followed [this](https://www.netlify.com/blog/2015/10/28/a-step-by-step-guide-jekyll-3.0-on-netlify/) post to add Git repo in Netlify and configure the repo**.**
+There are many [options for deploying the Jekyll site](https://jekyllrb.com/docs/deployment/third-party/) and I would recommend to go with Netlify, they have made a very complex thing like deployment, very simple.
+I started by creating an account at [Netlify.com](https://www.netlify.com/), and followed [this](https://www.netlify.com/blog/2015/10/28/a-step-by-step-guide-jekyll-3.0-on-netlify/) post to add Git repo in Netlify and configured the repo**.**

 ![netlify-add-new-site-from-git](/assets/images/post_images/netlify-add-new-site.png "netlify-add-new-site-from-git")

-And off you go, CONGRATULATIONS!
-YOU ARE NOW ALIVE ON THE INTERNET.

 Once the site was built, inside **app.netlify.com**, which is a console to manage the site, I configured [Site Settings](https://docs.netlify.com/) and [Domain Settings](https://docs.netlify.com/domains-https/custom-domains/configure-external-dns/) for the external DNS for a custom domain.